fru-io/docs/docs/drupal-guide.md

 - Default php version is 7.2.

 ## Add a Drupal site from your connected GitHub account
-To create a [site](https://docs.ddev.com/sites/) named `mysite` on DDEV-Live and import code from a [connected GitHub account](https://docs.ddev.com/github/) named `ddev-demo` with a repo named `mysite` using the default settings, run:
+To create a [site](https://docs.fru.io/ sites/) named `mysite` on Fru.io and import code from a [connected GitHub account](https://docs.fru.io/ github/) named `Fru-demo` with a repo named `mysite` using the default settings, run:
 ```
-$ ddev-live create site drupal mysite --git-repo https://github.com/ddev-demo/mysite
+$ Fru.io create site drupal mysite --git-repo https://github.com/Fru-demo/mysite
 ```

-Use `ddev-live describe site mysite` to view info about your [site](https://docs.ddev.com/sites/).
+Use `Fru.io describe site mysite` to view info about your [site](https://docs.fru.io/ sites/).

 ## Drupal-specific flags
 You can add flags for specific configuration options.
-Use `ddev-live create site drupal --help` to see all possible flags and their descriptions.
+Use `Fru.io create site drupal --help` to see all possible flags and their descriptions.

 | Flag | Description |
 | :---- | :----------- |